Wartori54/VidPlayer/README.md

 for the full documentation.

 ### As a styleground
-You can also set it as a styleground in loenn, hires will be forcefully disabled for now and looping enabled.
+You can also set it as a styleground in loenn, looping is forcefully enabled.
-Its recommended that your video's resolutions is already 320x180 to prevent downscaling artifacts.
+It's recommended that your video's resolution is already 320x180 (or 1920x1080 for hi-res) to prevent downscaling artifacts.

 ## Extra
 Playing the same video file in two players is not supported.